My thoughts on artificial intelligence

-I began experimenting with AI when ChatGPT was released in November 2022.
-Since then, I’ve invested in (and cancelled) the paid version of Perplexity.ai and ChatGPT.
-I also use Otter.ai to conduct interviews and generate transcripts for them (when information is not particularly sensitive and with permission).
+That being said, I began experimenting with AI when ChatGPT was released in November 2022.
+Since then, I’ve paid for Perplexity.ai and ChatGPT as a way to remain informed and able to distinguish between hype and reality.

-Despite ongoing experimentation with AI, I’ve never been able to yield more than two or three consecutive sentences that meet my standards—but I still use AI as a search engine that I verify.
+Despite ongoing experimentation with AI, I’ve never been able to yield more than two or three consecutive sentences that meet my standards.
+And as a search engine, I have to verify search results such that I don’t save much time.

 So, although I see some potential for AI as a search engine—if LLMs can stop monopolizing information long enough to actually cite an adequate number of sources—I don’t use it for content creation.